8 Common House Buyer Errors and How to Avoid Them

 2. Not Getting a Home Inspection

-This can be a costly mistake, as many problems with the home may not be immediately apparent.
+This can be a costly mistake, as many problems with the home may not be immediately apparent during your walk and talk consultation.
 A home inspection can uncover hidden issues that could end up costing the buyer thousands of dollars in repairs.

 It is always best to get a professional home inspection.
 This is to ensure that the home is in good condition and to avoid any surprises after closing.